23f2003571/iSRL-26-03-R-Allergen-SP01/milestone-3_disha.md

 ## 6. Gaps / What We Didn’t Find

-- #### We found no FSSAI notifications or amendments after 2020 changing allergen labeling rules (no new gazette notifications).
+- #### Found no FSSAI notifications or amendments after 2020 changing allergen labeling rules (no new gazette notifications).
 - #### Delhi HC 2021 case resulted in instructions but no formal regulation change.
-- #### We found no further threshold rules beyond what Reg 5(14) states.
+- #### Found no further threshold rules beyond what Reg 5(14) states.
 (For example, no additional “may contain” mandates or new allergen lists beyond the eight listed.)

 ---